qhtml/qhtml.js/README.md

 	  text-bar {

 	      div {
-	        /* tells q-html to inject this div into custom-slot1 */
+	        comment: "the slot property causes this entire div to be injected into custom-slot1"
 	        slot: "custom-slot1"
 		    text: "slot 1 text";
 	     }